BTCElectrician/omhni-oracle-template/docs/snapshot.md

         logging.info(f"Processing {drawing_type} drawing with {len(raw_content)} characters")

+        # Check if this is a specification document
+        is_specification = "SPECIFICATION" in file_name.upper() or drawing_type.upper() == "SPECIFICATIONS"

-        # Enhanced system message that emphasizes room extraction for architectural drawings
+        # Enhanced system message with different emphasis based on document type
+        if is_specification:
+            system_message = f"""
+            You are processing a SPECIFICATION document.
+Extract all relevant information and organize it into a JSON object.

+            CRITICAL INSTRUCTIONS:
+            - In the 'specifications' array, create objects with 'section_title' and 'content' fields
+            - The 'section_title' should contain the section number and name (e.g., "SECTION 16050 - BASIC ELECTRICAL MATERIALS AND METHODS")
+            - The 'content' field MUST contain the COMPLETE TEXT of each section, including all parts, subsections, and detailed requirements
+            - Preserve the hierarchical structure (SECTION > PART > SUBSECTION)
+            - Include all numbered and lettered items, paragraphs, tables, and detailed requirements
+            - Do not summarize or truncate - include the ENTIRE text of each section

+            {DRAWING_INSTRUCTIONS.get("Specifications", DRAWING_INSTRUCTIONS["General"])}

+            Ensure the output is valid JSON.
+            """
+        else:
             system_message = f"""
             You are processing a construction drawing.
 Extract all relevant information and organize it into a JSON object with the following sections:
             - 'metadata': Include drawing number, title, date, etc.
             - 'schedules': Array of schedules with type and data.
             - 'notes': Array of notes.
             - 'specifications': Array of specification sections.
             - 'rooms': For architectural drawings, include an array of rooms with 'number', 'name', 'electrical_info', and 'architectural_info'.

             {DRAWING_INSTRUCTIONS.get(drawing_type, DRAWING_INSTRUCTIONS["General"])}

             IMPORTANT: For architectural drawings, ALWAYS include a 'rooms' array, even if you have to infer room information from context.
             Ensure the output is valid JSON.
             """

         # Process the drawing using the Responses API (falls back to standard if needed)
         response: AiResponse[Dict[str, Any]] = await ai_service.process_drawing_with_responses(